LiorHai24/Theatre_Homework/Instructions.md

 ## About Me

-Hi, im Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
-This project includes enhancements and hooks for AI agent testing to facilitate automated testing workflows, along with linting descriptors to help identify and correct code quality issues. i worked really hard on this project and i think its really good and awesome and amazing.
+Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
+This project includes enhancements and hooks for AI agent testing to facilitate automated testing workflows, along with linting descriptors to help identify and correct code quality issues.

 # Popcorn Palace - Movie Theater Booking System